Last Updated on August 1, 2024

 Hands down Salem’s most visited attraction, Salem Witch Museum is one of the places to go when you are either not too familiar with Witch Trials or need to refresh your memory.
 The visit is split into two parts, starting with a 25 minute interactive presentation telling the story of what happened with the help of 13 life sized figures.
 After the presentation you enter the exhibit “Witches: Evolving Perceptions”, which is a more in depth guided tour.

-Salem Witch Museum is open year round, but opening times vary depending on the season.
-The ticket costs $17.50 ( $14.50/children ).
+Salem Witch Museum is open year-round, but opening times vary depending on the season, so be sure to check the official website for up-to-date information.

 Old Burying Point Cemetery is free to visit, but if you are in Salem in October, you might be required to make a free reservation online prior your visit.
 This is a way of controlling the crowds during the very busy Halloween season in Salem.